 I’ve done the most irresponsible thing in my life.
-I quit my big muckety muck job after 30 years in corporate America and followed my wife to London.
-Now I’m going to take care of her and our dog while I try to write.
+I quit my big muckety muck job after 30 years in corporate America and followed my wife overseas.
+After a couple years in London, we’re now in Australia.
+My new job is taking care of her and our dog while I try to write.
 Mostly dark humor and satire.
-I started off calling it comedy, but this isn’t all knee-slapping stuff.
+I started off calling it comedy, but this isn’t knee-slapping stuff.

-All my disorganized short stories, observations, rants, cartoons and one-liners that have filled up journals & scraps of paper need a home.
-Wet Kibble will be their place to live & grow up.
+All my short stories, observations, rants, cartoons and one-liners that have filled up journals & scraps of paper need a home.
+Wet Kibble will be their place to grow up and become something.
 And, man do they ever have a lot of growing up to do.
-As far as the life cycle of writing projects go, they’re completely puerile and malformed.
-They’re hungry babies with full diapers whose drunk mother is breeding raccoons and tarantulas in the house without cages.
+As far as the life cycle of writing projects go, they’re puerile and malformed.
+They’re hungry babies with full diapers whose drunk mother is breeding raccoons in the house without cages.
 In other words, their mortality rate will be off the charts.
 Wet Kibble will be where I play with these projects, and decide whether they live or die.

 We shall see where this goes.
 Maybe a book one day.
 That would be wonderful.
-I’m working on a few ideas.
+I’m working on one now.
 Perhaps some stand-up routines come out of all this.
 Not sure.
-For now, I’m just going to feed heavily on tasteless Wet Kibble, make it better and see where it takes me.
+For now, I’m just going to feed heavily on tasteless Wet Kibble, try to make it better and see where it takes me.
 Thanks for having a look around the site.
-Check out the different topic areas, and please let me know what you think.
+Please let me know what you think.
 I hope you enjoy Wet Kibble more than you expected.

 The damn dog…

-Halfway through writing this, our dog Cali walked up to look at me.
-Maybe she wanted to say hello.
-She was just turning her head to give me that quizzical dog look, and that motion must have opened up her gullet full throttle.
-She immediately threw up violently with a loud “hoork!”
-It landed heavily on the rug with a thud-splat.
-The force of the release pushed her backwards as she vomited, leaving a trail of sticky puke along the fringe of the rug.
+Halfway through writing this, our dog Cali walked up to me.
+Maybe she just wanted to say hello.
+Tilting her head toward me opened her up like a champagne bottle.
+She threw up violently with a loud “hoork!”
+The weight of her sick landed on the rug with a thud-splat.
+The vomit’s force pushed her backwards, leaving a trail of puke along the fringe of the rug.
 Why is it always on the fringe?
 So much harder to clean.
-She shamefully retreated into the kitchen and threw up there.
+The shame-ridden dog retreated to the kitchen and threw up there.
 Then the front hall.
 That’s it.
 She’s all done now.
-But, she left me a lot of partially digested dog food and yellow bile to clean up.
+But, she left a lot of partially digested dog food and yellow bile for me to clean up.
 Just thought I’d share.
 It seemed meaningful.